nuxencs/seasonpackarr/README.md

 ### Prowlarr Discovery

-Use Prowlarr RSS feeds for automatic season-pack discovery without autobrr.
+Use Prowlarr RSS feeds for automatic season-pack discovery, alone or with autobrr.
 Use a manual targeted search to find older packs or recover gaps after downtime. seasonpackarr starts from episode torrents already in your client.
 It does not acquire episodes or search for shows absent from the client.